MKSinghDev/pq-jwt-ts/README.md

 ## What is this?

-This is a placeholder package that reserves the `pqc-jwt` name on npm for an upcoming library that will provide JSON Web Token (JWT) functionality with post-quantum cryptographic algorithms.
+This is a placeholder package that reserves the `@awth/pq-jwt` name on npm for an upcoming library that will provide JSON Web Token (JWT) functionality with post-quantum cryptographic algorithms.

 Post-quantum cryptography refers to cryptographic algorithms that are secure against attacks by quantum computers.